jizhang/blog/source/_posts/2022-07-31-use-composition-api-and-pinia-in-vue-2-project.md

 We can see `props` and `emits` are both strongly typed, so TS will highlight any violation of the component interface.

 Template refs are also supported in Composition API with TS.
 I wrote a post about wrapping Bootstrap 5 modal into a Vue component, with template ref and `v-model`.
-Please check out [*Use Bootstrap V5 in Vue 3 Project*][9].
+Please check out {% post_link use-bootstrap-v5-in-vue3-project %}.

 ## From Vuex to Pinia